Kansas City Current: 2021–present

 The Longs named Huw Williams, former general manager of FC Kansas City, as the team's inaugural head coach.
 The franchise played their first season as Kansas City NWSL, playing their home matches at Legends Field in Kansas City, Kansas, but ended their first season in Kansas City with 16 points from 24 games, 14 of which were losses.

 Huw Williams was relieved of duties as manager and replaced with Matt Potter for the 2022 season, but remained with the franchise as director of soccer operations until November 2022 when it was revealed he was confronted by the team's roster for disrespectful and inappropriate behavior.
 This came in light of the NWSL's league-wide Yates Report.
 In May 2022, the team hired Allison Howard as its first team president.
 Kansas City unveiled their new team branding as Kansas City Current for the 2022 season, and relocated their home matches to the nearby Children's Mercy Park, in Kansas City, Kansas.
-A team training facility opened in June 2021 and in 2022 the ownership group announced plans for their future stadium in downtown Kansas City, Missouri.
+A team training facility and headquarters opened in Riverside, Missouri in June 2022, and in July 2022 the ownership group announced plans for their future stadium in downtown Kansas City, Missouri.
 The club made significant roster moves with the additions of Sam Mewis and Lynn Williams from the North Carolina Courage, and Claire Lavogez from Bordeaux.
 All three players would not finish the season on the roster due to season-ending injuries, the likes of which kept both Mewis and Williams from playing a single game in the regular season.
 The Current had a 13-match unbeaten streak in the middle of their 2022 campaign, propelling the team to their first playoff appearance in the 2022 NWSL Playoffs, and an eventual matchup against the Portland Thorns in the NWSL Championship.
 Portland would go on to defeat Kansas City 2–0 in the matchup.